-Besides the fact that using butternut squash as a main ingredient in fall recipes is flavorful and enjoyable, this vegetable is packed with health benefits.
+Besides the fact that using butternut squash as the main ingredient in fall recipes is flavorful and enjoyable, this vegetable is packed with health benefits.

-When cooking with butternut squash you are feeding your family an abundance of powerful antixodents.
+When cooking with butternut squash you are feeding your family an abundance of powerful antioxidants.

 Butternut squash offers the following health benefits: